-Contact: Mark Preble, Chief Human Resources Officer, Title IX Coordinator

-Office of Human Resources, President's Office

-One Beacon Street, 31st Floor

-Boston, MA -02108
+Contact: John Dunlap, Chief Human Resources Officer Office of Human Resources, President's Office One Beacon Street, 32nd Floor Boston, MA -02108 774-528-0371 jdunlap@umassp.edu

-mpreble@umassp.edu

-Jacquie Kittler, Assistant Director of Human Resources, Deputy Title IX Coordinator Office of Human Resources, President's Office 333 South Street Shrewsbury, MA -01545-4176 774-455-7559 jkittler@umassp.edu
+Jacquie Kittler, Director of Employee and Labor Relations, Title IX Coordinator Office of Human Resources, President's Office 50 Washington Street Westborough, MA 01581 774-528-0381 jkittler@umassp.edu

 These complaints of Sexual Violence and claims of domestic violence or dating violence (collectively "Relationship Violence") or retaliation related to such claims where a student worker/intern working at the President's Office is a complainant or respondent, will NOT be investigated by the President's Office.
-These claims will be forwarded and investigated in accordance with the complaint procedures of the respective student's campus provided below, and working closely with the Office of Human Resources at the President's Office.
+These claims will be forwarded and investigated in accordance with the complaint procedures of the respective student's campus provided below and working closely with the Office of Human Resources at the President's Office.